-Sky-high over Borneo’s tropical rainforests
+Sky high over tropical rainforests

 Borneo’s bird fauna is slightly less rich than that of Sumatra but it has more endemic species, particularly in montane areas.
-The reason for this is that in geological time, mountains remained as 'evergreen islands' when Borneo's drier lowlands were periodically linked with the Asian mainland.3
+The reason for this is that in geological time, mountains remained as 'evergreen islands' when Borneo's drier lowlands were periodically linked with the Asian mainland.

-The 2 largest hornbills, the rhinoceros hornbill and the helmeted hornbill, are declining as they have been affected by the selective removal of large nesting trees.
+The 2 largest hornbills, the rhinoceros hornbill and the helmeted hornbill, are declining as they have been affected by the removal of their large nesting trees.
 They are also hunted for their meat and for their tail feathers, used for traditional costumes and dancing.

 Although these long-lived birds often persist in logged-over forests for many years, they do not breed if there are no suitable cavities in large trees.

+- A new bird species, the ‘Spectacled Flowerpecker’, was discovered in the Danum Valley Conservation Area, Sabah, in the Heart of Borneo.
 The bird is an attractive grey colour with bright white arcs above and below the eye, a white throat extending as a broad white stripe down the centre of the belly, and white tufts at the breast sides.